Effective Business Transformation

 5. An effective communications strategy needs to be in place along with engagement plans for the different stakeholders and partners, throughout the transformation process.

 6. Methodologies and processes need to be understood and in place to allow for proper evaluation and review as the transformation evolves.
-Key Performance Indicators (KPIs) need to be focused on service delivery, clearly defined, effectively managed and regularly
+Key Performance Indicators (KPIs) need to be focused on service delivery, clearly defined, effectively managed and regularly monitored and updated.

 7. Key leadership, Governance and management skills, with supporting resources, systems and processes need to be aligned and focused towards common goals.